tari-labs/tari-university/src/network-analysis/probabilistic-attack/byzantine_takeover_of_the_DAN.md

 calculating the probability and drawing comparisons, the sample size, number of draws within an experiment, and the number of experiments can be varied to find an optimal amount.

-Below is the input data inserted into the [python programme](https://github.com/tari-labs/modelling/blob/master/scenarios/crude_monte_carlo_simulation.py) with [network setup](https://github.com/tari-labs/modelling/blob/master/utils/network_setup.py) and [random distribution](https://github.com/tari-labs/modelling/blob/master/utils/rand_dist.py), where the number of draws within an experiment is $10$, and the number of experiments is $10$ :
+Below is the input data inserted into the [python programme](https://github.com/tari-labs/modelling/blob/master/scenarios/crude_monte_carlo_simulation.py) with dependencies [network setup](https://github.com/tari-labs/modelling/blob/master/utils/network_setup.py) and [random distribution](https://github.com/tari-labs/modelling/blob/master/utils/rand_dist.py), where the number of draws within an experiment is $10$, and the number of experiments is $10$ :

 ```Text
 What is the total amount of nodes?
 100